 - 1. Projects arriving after the due date will NOT be accepted.
 Projects arriving after class-time on the due date will be penalized.
 If you plan to be sick, absent, busy, etc, make sure your assignments are done beforehand. - 2.
 "Academic dishonesty includes (but is not limited to) the following acts: - i.
 Falsifying official documents; - ii.
-Plagiarizing, which includes copying others' published work, and/or failing to give credit properly to other authors and creators; - Misusing copyrighted material and/or violating licensing agreements (actions that may result in legal action in addition to disciplinary action taken by the University: - iv.
-Using media from any source or medium, including the Internet (e.g. print, visual images, music) with the intent to mislead, deceive or defraud; - v.
-Presenting another's work as one's own (e.g. homework assignments); - vi.
-Using materials during a quiz or examination other than those specifically allowed by the teacher or program; - vii.
-Stealing, accepting, or studying from stolen quizzes or examination materials; - viii.
-Copying from another student during a regular or take-home test or quiz;
+Plagiarizing, which includes copying others' published work, and/or failing to give credit properly to other authors and creators; - iii.
+Misusing copyrighted material and/or violating licensing agreements (actions that may result in legal action in addition to disciplinary action taken by the University:

-- ix.
-Assisting another in acts of academic dishonesty (e.g. falsifying attendance records, providing unauthorized course materials)."
+- iv.
+Using media from any source or medium, including the Internet (e.g. print, visual images, music) with the intent to mislead, deceive or defraud; - Presenting another's work as one's own (e.g. homework assignments); v. - Using materials during a quiz or examination other than those specifically vi. allowed by the teacher or program; - Stealing, accepting, or studying from stolen quizzes or examination materials; vii. - viii.
+Copying from another student during a regular or take-home test or quiz; - Assisting another in acts of academic dishonesty (e.g. falsifying attendance ix. records, providing unauthorized course materials)."
 Students who collaborate in dishonest acts are also held responsible for them.
 A student may be dismissed or suspended from the university for cheating or plagiarizing (Andrews University 2008-2009 Bulletin).
 In addition, the student will receive a reduced grade (a score of zero will be given on whatever quiz, exam, paper, project, etc. that was involved in the incident), and may receive a failing grade in the course.
 Faculty in the Department of Speech-Language Pathology will consult on any academic dishonesty issue to determine the penalty that will be applied. - 3.
 If you qualify for accommodations under the American Disabilities Act, please see the instructor as soon as possible for referral and assistance in arranging such accommodations. - 4.
 Cell phones are not allowed to participate in class discussions.
 Please make sure that phones are turned off before entering the classroom.
 The instructor reserves the right to request that disobliging students leave the classroom with their phones. - 5.
 The instructor reserves the right to alter, modify, delete or augment class rules and assignments as deemed necessary and with a minimum "notice time" of one class period.

-Tentative Schedule The teacher reserves the right to modify, eliminate or augment any or all portions of the schedule with reasonable prior notice to students.
+The teacher reserves the right to modify, eliminate or augment any or all portions of the schedule with reasonable prior notice to students.

 Date Topic Readings & Assignments

-Jan 5 Introduction & Orientation - NLD Chapters 1 & 2
+Jan 4 Introduction & Orientation - NLD Chapter 2 NLD Cheat Sheet

-7 Research Training-Library
+6 Research Training-Library

-12 Overview of Language Disorders Teacher handouts
+11 Overview of Language Disorders Teacher handouts

-14 SPED Laws in Context Teacher handouts
+13 Children with SLI Chapter 3 Case study #1

-19 SPED Laws in Context Abstract # 1 - Open
+18 SPED Laws in Context Abstract # 1 - Open

-21 Service Delivery in the Schools Teacher handouts
+20 Service Delivery in the Schools Teacher handouts

-26 Service Delivery in the Schools
+25 Service Delivery in the Schools Cheat Sheet Due

-28 SALT LAB
+27 SALT LAB

-Feb 2 Principles of Assessment Chapter 13
+Feb 1 Principles of Assessment Chapter 13 Case study #2

-4 "
+3 cc

-9 Testing the Tests Abstract #2 - Assigned
+8 Testing the Tests Abstract #2 - Assigned

-11 EXAM #'1
+10 EXAM #1

-16 Treatment of Language Disorders Chapter 14
+15 Treatment of Language Disorders Chapter 14 Case study #3

-18
+17 Treatment of Language Disorders

-23 Children with SLI Chapter 3
+22 Treatment of Language Disorders SALT Project due

-25 SALT Project Due
+24 CLD Children Abstract #3 - Assigned

-Mar 2 CLD Children Chapter 9
+Mar 1 CLD Children

-4 ۰۵ Abstract #3 - Assigned
+3 Learning Disabilities Chapter 4, 5 case study #4

-9 Learning Disabilities Chapter 4, 5
+8 Learning Disabilities

-11 ADHD Chapter 4
+10 ADHD Chapter 4

-12 - 2 21 SPRING BREAK
+11 - 21 SPRING BREAK